 3.2.2 When elected, safe harbor provisions are implemented in compliance with requirements.

-Practice 3.3 – Decisions regarding investment strategies and types of investments are made in accordance with fiduciary obligations and are documented.
+Practice 3.3 – Make and document decisions regarding investment strategies and types of investments in accordance with fiduciary obligations.

 3.3.1 A prudent due diligence process is used to select investment strategies, Investment Managers, and investments.

 3.3.2 Decisions regarding the selection of investments consider both qualitative and quantitative criteria.

 3.3.3 The due diligence process used to select investment strategies, Investment Managers, and investments is documented and consistently applied.

 3.3.4 Regulated investments are preferred over unregulated investments when all other characteristics are comparable.

 3.3.5 Investments that are covered by readily available data sources are preferred over similar investments for which limited coverage is available when all other characteristics are comparable.